 Nihonshu, also known as Japanese sake, is the most traditional Japanese alcohol.
 It is made of fermented rice and can be served cold or warm.
 Sake is said to be a healthy drink in small amounts, and that it prevents high blood pressure.
 You can easily make this Japanese alcoholic drink at home!

-Japanese whiskeys
+Japanese Whiskies

 Highball

 A mixer in Japan is called a highball.
 They are usually made with shochu, a distilled alcohol similar to vodka, and a mixer of your choice.
-A popular highball in Japan is the lemon highball, which you make by mixing shochu, soda water and a lemon.
+A popular highball in Japan is the lemon highball, which you make by mixing shochu, soda water, and a lemon.
 Another popular one is the oolong highball, made by mixing shochu with oolong tea.
 Both these drinks are refreshing and easy to drink.